wikimedia/pywikibot/tests/README.rst

 --------------

 Individual test components can be run using unittest, nosetests, or pwb.
-With -lang and -family options pwb can be used to specify a site.
+With -lang and -family or -site options pwb can be used to specify a site.

 unittest